-Dunckley (2015) writes that the brain is evolutionarily designed to respond to stimulating input – brightness, color, contrast, and movement which is called the orienting response.
-The orienting response helps us to assess a threat before we determine to fight or flee.
-However, when these stimuli are artificially created, the brain’s orienting response gets hijacked which, in turn, creates chemical, electrical, and mechanical shifts that end up raising arousal levels and, as this happens repeatedly, the brain stays on heightened alert.
+Dunckley (2015) writes that the brain is evolutionarily designed to respond to stimulating input – brightness, color, contrast, and movement - called the orienting response.
+The orienting response helps us assess a threat before we determine to fight or flee.
+However, when these stimuli are artificially created, the brain’s orienting response gets hijacked, which, in turn, creates chemical, electrical, and mechanical shifts that raise arousal levels, and, as this happens repeatedly, the brain stays on heightened alert.
 In addition, as noted above, the natural reward pathways, most specifically dopaminergic, are altered in the brain.

 Kardaras (2016) notes that the overstimulation of the glowing lights and flashing lights of screens can damage myelin in neural pathways.
-Myelination is an important process that acts to insulate nerve cell axons to increase the speed at which information travels from one nerve cell to another.
+Myelination is an important process that insulates nerve cell axons to increase the speed at which information travels from one nerve cell to another.
 The myelinated axon can be likened to an electrical wire with insulating material around it.
-As Kardaras (2016) points out, myelin is extremely vulnerable to disruption and specifically oligodendrocytes, the brain cells that produce cholesterol for proper myelination can be damaged by trauma, environmental stressors, toxins, certain drugs, and overstimulation.
-He adds that when myelin is destroyed by overstimulation during key developmental periods, problems such as our ability to focus, our ability to feel empathy, and or ability to discern reality can all be negatively affected.
-It has been conjectured that myelination abnormalities can, in part, drive certain brain neuropsychiatric disorders that impact our entire life cycle from ADHD and autism in infants and children, to schizophrenia and drug addiction in teens and young adults, and to Alzheimer’s in seniors (Kardaras, 2016).
+As Kardaras (2016) points out, myelin is extremely vulnerable to disruption, and specifically oligodendrocytes, the brain cells that produce cholesterol for proper myelination can be damaged by trauma, environmental stressors, toxins, certain drugs, and overstimulation.
+He adds that when myelin is destroyed by overstimulation during key developmental periods, problems such as our ability to focus, our ability to feel empathy, or our ability to discern reality can all be negatively affected.
+It has been conjectured that myelination abnormalities can, in part, drive certain brain neuropsychiatric disorders that impact our entire life cycle, from ADHD and autism in infants and children to schizophrenia and drug addiction in teens and young adults and Alzheimer’s in seniors (Kardaras, 2016).

 Orange shows how the brain lights up with Internet desire.
 Brain activity and desire for Internet video game play (Han et al., 2011)